3 for 2 on interior paint mixing at B&Q

 3.1 | Mean (the average) Hourly Pay

-The mean pay gap is the difference between the hourly pay of all male and female employees, when added up separately and divided by the total number of men and women in the workforce.
+The mean pay gap is the difference between the hourly pay of all male and female employees, when added up separately and divided by the total number of males and females in the workforce.

 3.2 | Median (the middle) Hourly Pay

-The median pay gap is the difference between the pay of the man and woman in the middle of our pay distribution, when all the male employees and female employees are listed from highest to the lowest paid.
+The median pay gap is the difference between the pay of the males and females in the middle of the pay distribution, when all the male employees and female employees are listed from highest to the lowest paid.

 4 | Gender Pay Gap Report for VCL

-Here is a summary of the gender pay gap position for VCL as at 5th April 2022:
+Here is a summary of the gender pay gap position for SWUKL as of 5th April 2023:

 4.1 | Mean Gender Pay Gap

-The SWUKL mean gender pay gap in 2022 is 9.31%, which shows that the average hourly rate of pay for the male population was slightly higher than for the female population.
-This represents an overall decrease compared to figures reported in 2021 (when compared against the two legal entities previously reported (The Valspar UK Corporation Ltd and SWUKL)).
+The SWUKL mean gender pay gap in 2023 is 6.99%, which shows that the average hourly rate of pay for the male population was slightly higher than for the female population.
+This represents an overall decrease compared to figures reported in 2022 (9.31%).

 4.2 | Median Gender Pay Gap

-SWUKL Median gender pay gap in 2022 is 0.74%.
-The figure is significantly lower than the national median (according to the 2022 Office for National Statistics (ONS) Annual Survey of Hours and Earnings (ASHE)), which is 14.9%.
-The percentage shows that the males in the middle of the male employee hourly pay distribution was paid a marginally higher hourly rate pay than the female in the middle of the female employee hourly pay distribution when all the employees were listed from those receiving the highest hourly pay to those receiving the lowest hourly pay.
-Table below displays the Median gender pay gap reported for 2021 as a comparison to combined reporting in 2022 and displays decrease in all entities reported separately in 2021.
+SWUKL median gender pay gap in 2023 is -3.21% (2022 - 0.74%).
+The figure is significantly lower than the national median (according to the 2023 Office for National Statistics (ONS) Annual Survey of Hours and Earnings (ASHE)), which is 14.3%.
+The percentage shows that the females in the middle of the female employee hourly pay distribution was paid higher hourly rate pay than the male in the middle of the male employee hourly pay distribution when all the employees were listed from those receiving the highest hourly pay to those receiving the lowest hourly pay.

 4.3 | Mean Gender Bonus Gap